kwajpaige/pandas-challenge/README.md

  Project includes:
 1) Use the pandas library and Jupyter Notebook.
-2) submit a link to your Github/Git Lab repo that contains your Jupyter Notebook.
+2) Submit a link to your Github/Git Lab repo that contains your Jupyter Notebook.
 3) Include a written description of at least two observable trends based on the data.

 Objective: